Table of Contents

 Pub.
 510, Excise Taxes, contains definitions and examples that will help you prepare Form 720.
 Pub.
 510 also contains information on fuel tax credits and refunds.

 Pub.
-509, Tax Calendars, has deposit and payment due dates for all federal excise taxes.
+509, Tax Calendars, has deposit and payment due dates for federal excise taxes listed in this publication.

 Notice 2005-4 (fuel tax guidance), see 2005-2 I.R.B.
 289, available at www.irs.gov/irb/2005-02_IRB/ar14.html.